dhermes/tailsk8s/05-new-machine.md

 rm --force "${TAILSCALE_AUTHKEY_FILENAME}"
 ```

-if device authorization is enabled in the Tailnet, then the command will block
+If device authorization is enabled in the Tailnet, then the command will block
 until the machine is authorized with:

 ```